RenzoSev/plant-manager/README.md

 The current project was developed in the fifth edition of __NLW (Next Level Week)__ from [RocketSeat](https://rocketseat.com.br/).
 </br>
 Basically it is an event that happens in the start of week until the final of week.
-You can selec a "Technology Trail" to evolve your knowledege about the tech selected.
-For example: React Trail, React Native Trail, Elixir Trail etc.
+You can select a "Technology Trail" to evolve your knowledege about the tech selected, for example: React Trail, React Native Trail, Elixir Trail etc.
 </br>
 Each day we receive a new video about the project.
 The projects and techs are chosen with the market demand in mind.